dryguy/rbitr/README.md

-Communication between rbitr and the chess engine is done via the [Universal Chess Interface Protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), so a chess engine that is compatible with the UCI protocol is required in order to use many of rbitr’s functions. rbitr was developed using the [Stockfish 13](https://stockfishchess.org/) chess engine, and currently has only been tested with this engine.
+Communication between rbitr and the chess engine is done via the [Universal Chess Interface Protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), so a chess engine that is compatible with the UCI protocol is required to use many of rbitr’s functions. rbitr was developed using the [Stockfish 13](https://stockfishchess.org/) chess engine, and currently has only been tested with this engine.
 Other UCI-compatible engines should also work, but your mileage may vary.